-Freestanding woodstoves for mobile home installation can only be vented into 'Class A' factory built, prefabricated chimneys, (listed by Underwriters Laboratories, Inc. or other approved laboratories) tested for use with this stove and installed through the ceiling.
-See Approved Pipe Systems.
+These freestanding woodstoves can only be vented into "Class A," factory built, prefabricated chimneys, (listed by Underwriters Laboratories, Inc. or other approved laboratories) tested for use with this stove and installed through the ceiling.

 Under no conditions may more than one woodburning appliance be connected to one chimney.
 A proper chimney is most important for safe, satisfactory operation of any wood heating system.